ergoplatform/oracle-core/docs/specs/v0.2/Deviation-Checking-Oracle-Pool-Spec.md

 In this design all of the oracles are incentivized to be the first to submit the collection transaction to generate the new finalized datapoint.
 The first to get their collection accepted into a block (hereby dubbed the **collector**), gets double the reward for the current epoch payout.
 Thus we have incentives for both oracles submitting their individual datapoints on time as well as finalizing the oracle pool's datapoint every epoch.

-There is an *outlier range* which all oracles must be within in order to get rewarded for providing data in the given epoch.
-This current scheme does not pay them out if they are not within this outlier range (rather than slashing which is a bit aggressive).
+There is a *deviation range* which all datapoints must be within in order to get collected.
+If an oracle submits a datapoint outside of the deviation range compared to other oracle datapoints, they do not get rewarded for the given epoch.

+In order for a new datapoint to be finalized by a collector, the number of datapoints within the *deviation range* must be greater than the *minimum consensus*.
+As such, if less than *minimum consensus* of oracles posted datapoints close enough to each other to be within the *deviation range*, then consensus is not reached and a collection cannot occur.
+This provides a much higher level of assurance for the finalized oracle pool datapoint.

 Submitting funds to the pool and oracles submitting datapoints are parallelized which allows for the pool to move through epochs smoothly.